The IB Diploma Programme requires all students worldwide to fulfill specific requirements during their 11th and 12th grade years.

 A student's letter grade in a course, the grade that appears on the Wilmington Friends report card, is a separate assessment from the IB score.
 The quality of work is certainly likely to be reflected in both the IB score and the WFS grade, but the letter grade is determined independently by each teacher.

 Students who are not enrolled in the IB Diploma Programme can enroll in individual IB courses.
 College credit is often awarded for work in HL IB courses, even if a student does not pursue the full IB Diploma.

 In addition to the six academic areas, there are three additional requirements to complete the IB Diploma.

 IB diploma students must also complete the Theory of Knowledge course, which brings together issues studied across academic disciplines.
 In TOK, students think carefully about language, logic, political and moral philosophy, aesthetics, and relative strengths and limitations of the various ways of knowing.
-By the end of the senior year, diploma candidates write a TOK essay of 1000-1200 words, on a topic prescribed by IB, and the essay is sent for evaluation by IB examiners.
+By the end of the senior year, TOK is assessed through an exhibition and a 1,600 word essay.
+It asks students to reflect on the nature of knowledge, and on how we know what we claim to know. , on a topic prescribed by IB, and the essay is sent for evaluation by IB examiners.